pyeventsourcing/eventsourcing/docs/topics/installing.rst

 the major and minor version numbers.

-As an example, the expression below would install the latest version of the v9.2.x release, allowing future bug fixes released with point version number increments.
+As an example, the expression below would install the latest version of the 9.2 series, allowing future bug fixes released with point version number increments.

 ::